Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 Imputation is a process that predicts genetic variants you weren't directly tested for, based on the variants you were tested for.
 At SelfDecode, we use cutting-edge AI and machine learning to predict SNP genotypes, turning the data from your DNA kit into a more complete picture of your genome.

 What is Genetic Imputation?
-The One-Minute Explanation
+The Quick Explanation

 Here's where SelfDecode comes in: